S3x0r/Lisk-Send-File/README.md

 ## Windows
 ### Download
-To use Lisk-Send_File on windows you must download the latest version from the [releases page](https://github.com/S3x0r/Lisk-Send-File/releases).
+To use Lisk-Send-File on windows you must download the latest version from the [releases page](https://github.com/S3x0r/Lisk-Send-File/releases).
 ### Configure
 When the download is done you need to configure the `config.php` file with your lisk id and the passphrase to access your lisk id.
 ```